As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How Long Does It Take To Polish Rocks In Rotary Rock Tumbler?

-To polish a batch of rocks in a rotary tumbler takes anywhere from 3 to 6 weeks.
+To polish a batch of rocks in a rotary tumbler takes 3 to 6 weeks.
 It can take more or less time – it depends on the type of rock, its hardness, and to what level of finish you would like it polished.

 If you are interested in buying a Lortone 3A rock tumbler, check out the latest prices here (Amazon link).